alexander-novo/CS480Novotny/PA8/README.md

 # Controls

-`left click` - Drag to rotate camera
+`left click` - Drag to rotate camera, click object to shoot object forward
 `right click` - Shoot a cube forward, and several spheres in random directions.
 `Scroll wheel` - Zoom in and out